savsuth/turbo-vector/README.md

 ```

 ## How it works

+Compression works in five steps.
+The core idea is to reshape the vectors so that every number inside them follows a predictable statistical pattern — once that's true, they can be compressed aggressively without ever having to learn from the data first.

 1. **Normalize.** Every vector is split into a direction and a magnitude — the direction is stored as a unit vector, and the magnitude is kept separately.
 2. **Rotate.** All vectors are multiplied by the same fixed random orthogonal matrix.
 This rotation preserves the distances between vectors, but it also makes each coordinate's distribution statistically predictable, which is what the quantizer relies on.